jasonfb/common_core_js/README.md

-# Common Core Scaffold Builder & Rapid Prototype Develoepr
+# Common Core Scaffold Builder & Rapid Prototype Developer

 Yes, it's a Rails scaffoling builder.
 Yes, it builds scaffolding quickly and easily.
 Yes, it's similar to all the other Rails scaffold builders.